purplebase/purplestack/context/02-code.md

     ```
 - Always use meaningful variable and function names
 - Add comments for complex logic only
-- Always ensure no compiler errors nor warnings are left.
-The goal is to have ZERO compiler messages in the console.
-If in doubt, stop and ask, as some warnings can be turned off in analysis_options
+- Fix ALL compiler warnings and errors immediately - The goal is ZERO compiler messages in the console.
+Run `flutter analyze` before completing any task and fix every single issue it reports:
+  - Warnings (marked with ⚠️ or "warning") must be fixed - these indicate potential bugs
+  - Info messages (marked with ℹ️ or "info") should also be addressed - these improve code quality
+  - Never ignore or skip compiler messages - if unsure how to fix, ask for guidance
+  - Always run `flutter analyze` as your final step before marking any task complete
 - Avoid superfluous comments like: `relay.stop(); // Stops the relay`.
 Only add comments in complex scenarios when code can't clearly express what is going on
 - Hardcoding and workarounds: **explicitly forbidden**.
 For example, do not make special cases just for tests to pass, like cheating in an exam.
 You should always prioritize the architecturally sound approach, even if it takes a bit longer
 - Never use artificial waits (`Future.delayed`) unless it is absolutely necessary for a particular feature.
 Properly awaiting futures is the architecturally sound way and should always be prioritized.